 Content warning: racism and violence.

 A Chinese international postgraduate student was attacked on campus today by a 30 to 40-year-old man wearing a grey hoodie-jacket.
-The student was likely one of several Asian students targeted by the man today.
+The student was likely one of several Asian students targeted by the man.

 The student was spat on, and punched multiple times, including being jabbed in the eye with a key at around 4:45 pm this afternoon.
-Today was his first day at the University of Sydney, and fortunately, he was able to walk away with just a swollen eye without an ambulance being called.
+Today was his first day at the University of Sydney.
+Fortunately, he was able to walk away with just a swollen eye without an ambulance being called.

 Honi spoke to the attacked student and his friend, both of whom preferred to remain anonymous.